 As we dicuss works such as Margarethe von Trotta's Die bleierne Zeit (1981) and Christa Wolf’s Medea.
 Stimmen (1996), we will explore how feminist writers have revised and challenged stereotypical ideas about women's relationship to violence.
 To round off our this module, we will consider how David Wnendt and Fatih Akin approaches the issue of women's involvement in the German Neo-Nazi scene in their films Die Kriegerin (2012) and Aus dem Nichts (2017).
 How far has feminism transformed cultural assumptions about women and violence?

-This module will give students the opportunity to engage in more depth with post-1945 literature and contemporary women’s writing.
+This module will give students the opportunity to engage in more depth with post-1945 literature and film, as well as contemporary women’s writing.
 By the end of the semester, you should be able to:

 - provide an overview of the representation of female violence in contemporary German literature;

 - demonstrate an enhanced understanding of women's role in the Holocaust, the Red Army Faction, and contemporary Neo-Nazi groups;